Strobesstrobes

 TL;DR

-• ✓ROADtools and AzureHound map Entra ID, Stormspotter graphs the subscription, and ScoutSuite and Prowler cover misconfiguration posture.
+• ✓ROADtools and AzureHound map Entra ID, Stormspotter graphs the subscription, and ScoutSuite and Prowler cover posture.

 What are Microsoft's rules for Azure penetration testing?